Receiving Verified Data

 After updating your server.json

-Navigate to http://localhost:8000/openapi to start interacting with the Credential Verification Service (CVS).
+Navigate to http://localhost:9202/openapi to start interacting with the credential verification service.

-You can interact with the CVS by calling the different endpoints through the user interface.
-As an example you can start a new presentation by calling the presentation/oid4vp/new-requestendpoint.
+You can interact with the credential verification service by calling the different endpoints through the user interface.
+As an example you can start a new presentation by calling the presentation/oid4vp/new-request endpoint.

-Now your CVS is configured to push any results to your application.
-Whenever a valid presentation is posted to the CVS you should get the results posted to your specified endpoint.
+Now your credential verification service is configured to push any results to your application.
+Whenever a valid presentation is posted to the credential verification service you should get the results posted to your specified endpoint.